 Admission to an EMBA, on the other hand, absolutely prioritises professional work experience, including past and current roles and responsibilities as well as future aspirations, in the form of a coherent career plan.

-The application, on top of various forms and documents, often requires detailed reference letters from others within the business, essays written from a professional and personal standpoint, and a clear career plan that demonstrates exactly what it is that you hope to achieve from the EMBA.
+The application, on top of various forms and documents, often requires detailed reference letters from others within the business, a personal statement and a clear career plan that demonstrates exactly what it is that you hope to achieve from the EMBA.
 Every part of the application must focus on senior management and leadership skills.

 Both MBA and EMBA selection committees must be sure you’re the right person to earn a coveted position within their course.
 Without a clear picture of who you are and where you’d like the degree to take you, this is a difficult task.
 An application that focuses on the right specifics and therefore tells selection committees exactly what they need to know, makes their job much easier.